Les Valseurs: History

 In February 2018, their animated short production Wicked Girl by Ayce Kartal was awarded at Clermont Ferrand International Short Film Festival the National Grand Prize, becoming the first animated short film to be so since the beginning of the festival.
 In February 2019, Wicked Girl received the César Award for Best Animated Short Film.

-In May 2019, their live action short production She Runs received the "Leitz Cine Discovery Prize for Short Film" at Cannes' International Critics' Week.
+In May 2019, their live action short production She Runs received the "Leitz Cine Discovery Prize for Short Film" at Cannes' Critics' Week.

 In September 2019, France Télévisions awarded them the "Jeune Producteur" 30,000€-price.

 In January 2020, they received an Oscar nomination for the short film Nefta Football Club by Yves Piat.